Leighton Rees: Darts career

 After twice winning the darts tournament on The Indoor League in 1974 and 1976, Rees turned professional in 1976 and reached the final of that year's News of the World Darts Championship, losing to Bill Lennard from Manchester.
-Rees was also part of the 1977 Wales team that won the very first World Darts Federation World Cup alongside Alan Evans and David "Rocky" Jones.
+Rees was also part of the 1977 Wales team that won the first World Darts Federation World Cup alongside Alan Evans and David "Rocky" Jones.

 Rees' finest hour however would come in 1978 at the inaugural Embassy World Professional Darts Championship, in Nottingham.
 Seeded third he easily dispensed with Australian Barry Atkinson in round one at a score of 6–0 before taking on his close friend, Welsh team-mate and fifth seed Alan Evans in the second round.
 It turned into a classic with both players averaging over 90 per three darts (almost unheard of in those days).
 Evans took an early lead with a couple of 180s before Rees recorded the championship's first ten-dart finish (also the first televised) before eventually running out a 6–3 victor.
 At the time the BBC's executive producer Nick Hunter proclaimed it as the match that made darts live up to all their expectations and cemented it as a National TV item for years to come.

 In the semi-final Rees actually struggled to beat a determined American, Nicky Virachkul 8–7 in the semi-finals but showed a whole different set of battling qualities to pull through into a final against his close friend John Lowe.
 Rees would again average over 90 with Lowe not far behind in a final that was won 11–7 by Rees, achieving his only World Championship title.

 In the defence of his title in 1979, Rees returned to the final, again beating Evans along the way before this time losing to Lowe by 5 sets to 0.
 A quarter-final in 1980 and a last-16 place in 1981 followed, after which Rees could only manage round one exits in 1982, 1983, 1985 and 1990.
 Despite this his matches nearly always resulted in full arenas and he remained one of darts most popular competitors.

 It is because of this that he is credited alongside the likes of Lowe, Eric Bristow, Bob Anderson, Jocky Wilson, Cliff Lazarenko and now Phil Taylor as bringing darts to the masses via the television screens.
 He had a good record on Bullseye, scoring more than 301 with nine darts on at least six appearances in eight and thus having his charity money doubled.

 Rees also wrote an autobiographical account of his life in 1979, titled On Darts, which included tips on playing the game.